-4. Check that the substrate edge holders are correctly positioned.
+4. Check that the substrate edge holders are correctly positioned (1).

-5. LX800 only: Try using the diverter rollers from the ink collector kit.
-You are recommended to use both diverters when printing on self-adhesive substrates, and the output diverter (only) when printing on fabrics.
+5. Try using the Diverter rollers.
+You are recommended to use both diverters when printing on selfadhesive substrates, and the output diverter (only) when printing on fabrics.

+- 6. Try increasing the substrate tension.

+- 7. Increase the vacuum.

-- 6. Try increasing the substrate tension. - 7.
-Try reducing the drying and curing temperatures, and minimize the difference between the two temperatures. - 8.
-LX800 only: Consider changing the printer configuration.
-The roll-to-free-fall configuration is least prone to wrinkles. - 9.
+- 8. Try reducing the drying and curing temperatures, and minimize the difference between the two temperatures.

+- 9. Consider changing the printer configuration.
+For the LX850 use the roll-to-free-fall configuration as it is least prone to wrinkles. - 10.
 If you cannot get rid of the wrinkles, try raising the carriage beam slightly, so that the printhead is not so close to the substrate.

-For information on how to adjust printer settings, see the User's guide.
+For information on how to adjust printer settings, see the User's Guide.